5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 The 2.3 mile long Canyon Loop Trail is the best bang-for-your-buck summer option as it’s short & scenic & relatively easy for most hikers.
 This hike should take no longer than a hour or so, and thus, is a perfect quick option on summer mornings.

-Hiking at Catalina is so relaxing with grand mountain vistas providing the backdrop to every trail, and tons of varieties of cacti including the Saguaro, Cholla, and prickly pear to explore.
+Hiking at Catalina is so relaxing and picturesque.
+Grand mountain vistas provide a stunning backdrop to every trail, and tons of varieties of cacti including the Saguaro, Cholla, and prickly pear are there to explore.
 There are never more than a handful of hikers out, so it’s easy to take uninterrupted photos.
 You’ll see lots of lizards crossing the paths here as well as many interesting birds (the park is home to more than 150 species).

 Location: 11570 N Oracle Rd, Tucson, AZ 85737 Entrance fee: 7 bucks per car